-The Foundation and its supporting organizations have been granted exemptions from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (the Code) and have been determined not to be private foundations under Section 509(a)(1) of the Code.
+The Foundation has been granted exemption from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (the Code) and has been determined not to be a private foundation under Section 509(a)(1) of the Code.
 As such, no provision for income taxes is reflected in the financial statements.